 Between my two knees.”

-Simile poems are not just about emotions either.
+Simile poems are not just about emotions.
 For example, an unknown author wrote this devotional simile to chocolate cake:

 “Friends are like chocolate cake